-- 1. The property owner(s) or any person, firm or corporation with written consent of the property owner(s) shall submit an application. - 2.
-The applicant shall submit a complete application with all required materials as determined by the Director.
-The Director shall determine if a submitted application is complete.
-The application shall include, but is not limited to, the following: - a.
-Design descriptions of all signs including, but not limited to, allowable shapes, sizes, typography, lighting, colors and materials; and - b.
-Sign calculations; and - c.
+- c.
 Elevation drawings of all allowable signs; and - d.
 Sign Plan and elevation drawings of building facades indicating allowable sign locations. - 3.
 Applications that do not generate activity for more than 6 months may be closed at the Director's discretion. - 4.
 The applicant may withdraw an application at any time prior to a decision by the City by submitting a written request to withdraw the application to the Director.
 If an application is later resubmitted, it shall be treated as a new application for purposes of review.
 The City shall not refund fees for a withdrawn application.

-B. Notification to Adjacent Property Owners:
+B. Notification to Adjacent Property Owners

-- 1. The applicant shall mail a notification to owners of adjacent property owners pursuant to Section 17.2.1.4.B. - 2.
+- 1. Notification to adjacent property owners is required pursuant to Section 17.2.2.2:B. - 2.
 Written comments received from notified property owners will be included in the materials reviewed by the Director before rendering a decision on the application.

-C. Director's Review and Decision:
+C. Director's Review and Decision

 - 1. The Director shall review the application for a comprehensive sign plan and ensure the following: - a.
 The application is complete when submitted to the City; and - b.
 The applicant followed the procedures as stated in this Zoning Ordinance; and - c.
-The application is reviewed applying the criteria in Section 17.2.8.4, and all other applicable City standards - 2.
-The Director shall review the application and make a decision to approve, approve with modifications, or deny the application for a comprehensive sign plan based on the review criteria in Section 17.2.8.4. - 3.
-The Director, at his or her sole discretion, may refer an application for a comprehensive sign plan to the Planning Commission pursuant to Section 17.2.8.3.
+The application is reviewed applying the criteria in Section 17.2.9.4:, and all other applicable City standards - 2.
+The Director shall review the application and make a decision to approve with modifications, or deny the application for a comprehensive sign plan based on the review criteria in Section 17.2.9.4:. - 3.
+The Director, at his or her sole discretion, may refer an application for a comprehensive sign plan to the Planning Commission pursuant to Section 17.2.9.3:.